Island-hopping in the Bahama: Nassau, Exuma and Eleuthera 5-Day Itinerary.

 You probably spend roughly 45 minutes at Thunderball Grotto, yet since it’s packed with actions you would probably feel like it’s a lot longer than that time lot.
 However, note that if you got boat-transfer excursion from Nassau, the stop here might be much shorter due to time constraint.
 By 10:45AM, we returned to the boat and headed north towards the most famous and sensational cay in the world: the Big Major Cay, aka the Pig Beach of Exuma.

 No one knows for certain how these pigs get here, but they have been here for a long while.
 Maybe they escaped from a shipwreck in the 1900’s, maybe they were relocated by residents of the nearby Staniel Cay due to the smell (srsly who hate Bacon?!), or maybe they came off the Titanic –nobody knows!
 But I’m glad the piggies have found a lovely place to call home and get to wake up to the pristine water every single day instead of a slaughter house.
-They even have a community of caretakers to look after them; nearby Bahamian folks have built a nursery shelter, provided fresh water and supplemental food sources for the bunch.
+They even have a community of caretakers to look after them; nearby Bahamian folks have built a nursery shelter, provided fresh water and supplemtal food sources for the bunch.
 I’m envious and impressed!

-Once we docked, there was still no other guests around so we got the entire beach for ourselves.
+Once we docked, there was still no other guests around, so we got the entire beach for ourselves.

 One thing you must keep in mind while visiting the Pig Beach is they are wild animals after all.
-Nature often returns the karma equals to your sole action and attitude, which makes you ponder why there are several reviews on TripAdvisor where people got bitten by the pigs.
+Nature often returns the karma equals to your action and attitude, which makes you ponder why there are several reviews on TripAdvisor where people got bitten by the pigs.

-During the stop, our captain was very adamant about not sticking your hands to their mouth and never pick up a piglet, also be nice while you are in their territory –which is a kind way to say don’t be a fucking jerk, for the love of Jesus Christ and Bodhidharma.
-I just can’t see why these big bois could be aggressive to anyone, unless someone goes out of their way to provoke them, taunt them with food or show the intention to hurt their minis.
+During the stop, our captain was very adamant about not sticking your hands to their mouth and never pick up a piglet, also be nice while you are in their territory –which is a kind way to say don’t be a fucking jerk, for the love of baby Jesus Christ and fully equipped Bodhidharma.
+I just can’t see these big bois could be aggressive to anyone, unless someone goes out of their way to provoke them, taunt them with food or show the intention to hurt their minis.

 After we said our farewells to the Pig Beach, we headed north once again, to the Compass Cay.
 If you love to swim with sharks, this will be your time to shine!
 And you will be surprised to find a real shark nursery at the Compass Cay, with full-blown docking pier, boardwalk with giftshop and bar.
 It’s a fun stop for sure.

-And because they are the earliest group here, our captain was able to give us a close up and hands-on class with the nurse sharks.
+And because we are the earliest group here, our captain was able to give us a close up and hands-on class with the nurse sharks.
 I really appreciate him taking the time to tell us all the awesome things he knows about Compass Cay and its inhabitants.
-We all graduate with flying colors, and no one lost a finger which is a huge deal this time around.
+We all graduate with flying colors, and no one lost a finger which is a huge success this time around.

 As we were leaving Compass Cay, tour boats from Nassau also started to march in.
-Their first stop often is the Compass Cay since it’s the closest from the general direction of Nassau.
-By the look of it, things could get busy and crowded pretty quickly and it’s likely you don’t have a many chances to fully engage with the sharks like when they are less occupied.
+Their first stop often is the Compass Cay since it’s the closest from the direction of Nassau.
+By the look of it, things could get busy and crowded pretty quickly and it’s likely you don’t have many chances to fully engage with the sharks like when they are less occupied.

-And our own tour is almost coming to an end.
-It’s been an exhilarating morning; we enjoy every second of it wholeheartedly.
-On the way back for lunch, captain took us to Pipe Creek by Pipe Cay to enjoy the beautiful white sandbars that stretch hundreds of feet in the middle of the turquoise ocean.
+And our own tour is finally coming to an end.
+It’s been an exhilarating morning, we enjoy every second of it wholeheartedly.
+On the way back for lunch, captain took us to Pipe Creek by Pipe Cay to enjoy beautiful white sandbars that stretch hundreds of feet in the middle of the turquoise ocean.
 It’s breathtaking, relaxing and stunning to say the least.

 However, the high tide schedule caught up to us in a hurry, so the sandbars quickly disappeared and got replaced with shallow, crystal clear water.
-But I guess I could just sleep here all day and all night *check note: found a place for my ashes ☑*
+But I guess I could just sleep here all day *check note: find a place for my ashes ☑*

 A full day Exuma excursion typically provides you a mean to have lunch, and our dining pit stop was at the Staniel Cay Yatch Club.
-At the time of our booking, lunch cost was not included in the tour and must be paid separately –I was disappointed because our Buck Islands trip in Saint Croix was much less expensive than this tour, yet it came with decent meals –all prepped and cooked on the spot by their crew members for free.
+At the time of our booking, lunch cost was not included in the tour and must be paid separately –I was disappointed because our Buck Islands trip in Saint Croix was much less expensive than this tour, yet it came with decent meals –all prepped and cooked on the spot by their crew members.

 However, it looks like 3N’s have made changes to the service recently and now covers basic meals for your excursion.
 SO I hope you take full advantage of those Fish Sandwich, Chicken & Bacon Melt, Coconut Chickpea Curry, Vegan Coconut Chickpea Curry or Wings with Fries to a great extent.